klepsydra-technologies/klepsydra-technologies.github.io/index.md

 Our event loop follows a similar design pattern to NodeJS Event Emiter.
 Although Klepsydra implementation is completely different, the behaviour is the same as all the events happen in one thread.
 Since the timers and subscriptions are single threaded, there is no need to use any locks.

-Find more information about ROS2 in this [link][https://github.com/klepsydra-technologies/klepsydra-technologies.github.io/blob/master/ros2.md].

 ### Klepsydra Tutorial.

 This repository contains a comprehensive tutorial of Klepsydra for ROS and for DDS.
 It can be used as a template project for new Klepsydra development projects.